er-arcadio/technical_skills_curriculum/Trees/Lesson_ReadMe.md

     print(get_value(tree))
     ```
     - What do you predict to be the output of this code snippet?
-    - What would be a better, more descriptive name for this function?
     - What would happen if `'right'` was changed to `'left'` both times?

 ## Extensions